Acclaimed Viennese actor Maxi Blaha presents a solo performance exploring the life of Emilie Flöge, the companion and muse of Gustav Klimt.

 Andrew Watkinson, first violinist of the Endellion Quartet, leads listeners on a journey through classic string ensemble repertoire.

 Seducing audiences with intricate choreography, provocative narratives and vivid symbolism, The Wedding brings the union between state and individual into question amid a flurry of white dresses.

 Oedipus, a marionette made almost entirely of ice, sets out on a redemptive voyage accompanied only by Antigone, their long passage punctuated by poetic visions of water and fire, shadow and light.

-Explore modern art and modern love; Modern Couples reveals how relationships can become a playground for creativity.
+Don't miss your chance to explore modern art and modern love.
+In its final weeks, this major exhibition reveals how relationships can become a playground for creativity.

 Share your feedback